 If the author of the work is writing a subjective project such as an argumentative essay, remember that the purpose of your summary essay is not to agree with the author or highlight their evidence as a way of proving them right.
 Instead, as you list their evidence you would merely contend that they author uses this evidence to support their thesis, not to pass judgment on whether you believe their arguments.
 For this reason, you would use statements such as, “The author argues…” or the “author contends…” This reminds the reader that you are merely discussing their statements without injecting your own arguments or conclusions.

 Finally, remember that as you read, focus on the most important points and include the author’s evidence.
 While you should do your best to write the summary using your words, there are times when using keywords or technical expressions is your only option, especially if there are no real alternative ways to press something.

-Now that you have read this comprehensive guide to writing a summary paper, you are well on your way to success.
-You should now understand what a summary entails, strategies for uncovering the most important points, and the things to avoid, such as turning the paper into an opinion piece or including irrelevant information just for the sake of filling up the paper.
+Now that you have read this comprehensive guide to writing a summary project, you are well on your way to success.
+You should now understand what a summary entails, strategies for uncovering the most important points, and the things to avoid, such as turning the project into an opinion piece or including irrelevant information just for the sake of filling up the project.
 As always, if you are not clear about the expectations of the assignment, make sure to discuss this with your professor or instructor so that you do not go into the summary essay with misunderstandings.

 Article Review, Article Critique, Movie Review, Movie Critique, Book Review, Synopsis, Poem, Letter, Speech, Seo Content